Suicide Squad (2016 film): Cast

-A psychopathic crime boss and the nemesis of Batman.
+A psychopathic criminal and the arch-nemesis of Batman.
 Leto described his role as "nearly Shakespearean" and a "beautiful disaster of a character;" about portraying the villain, he stated, "I took a pretty deep dive.
 But this was a unique opportunity and I couldn't imagine doing it another way.
 It was fun, playing these psychological games.
 But at the same time it was very painful."
 Leto never broke character throughout filming, with Smith going as far as stating he never met him.
 In preparation for the role, Leto spent his time alone, listened to gospel music from the 1920s—commenting he senses "Joker may be much older than people think"—and read literature on shamanism.
 Influences for the character's appearance include the work of Alejandro Jodorowsky.
-The Joker's tattoos were added by Ayer, who believed it gave the character a modernized gangster look.
+The Joker's tattoos were added by Ayer, who believed they gave the character a modernized gangster look.
 David Bowie was also cited as an influence on the character by Leto.